Founder fit guide

 Does Tiny only buy software?

-No. Tiny owns software, internet, marketplace, creative, ecommerce infrastructure, consumer product, services, community, and other durable businesses.
-The common thread is durable profit, customer love, understandable economics, and long-term ownership fit.
+No. Tiny owns software, internet, marketplace, creative, consumer product, services, and other durable businesses.
+The common thread is simpler: the business makes money, customers would miss it, and the founder cares what happens next.

 How big does a company need to be for Tiny?